omnizach/d3-sparkline/README.md

 ### sparkline.dataFormat([*value*])

+if *value* is specified, sets the dataFormat function and returns the sparkline.
+If *value* is not specified, returns the current dataFormat function.

+This function has the form `(d, i) => string` and controls how the data label is formatted.

 ### sparkline.domain([*value*])

 If *value* is specified, sets the domain and returns the sparkline.
 If *value* is not specified, returns the current domain value.